berstend/puppeteer-extra/packages/puppeteer-extra-plugin-recaptcha/readme.md

 ### What about invisible reCAPTCHAs?

 - [Invisible reCAPTCHAs](https://developers.google.com/recaptcha/docs/invisible) are a different beast.
 They're basically used to compute a score of how likely the user is a bot.
-Based on that score the site owner can block access to resources or (most often) present the user with a reCAPTCHA challenge.
+Based on that score the site owner can block access to resources or (most often) present the user with a reCAPTCHA challenge (which this plugin can solve).
 The [stealth plugin](https://github.com/berstend/puppeteer-extra/tree/master/packages/puppeteer-extra-plugin-stealth) might be of interest here, as it masks the usage of puppeteer.

 ### When should I call `page.solveRecaptchas()`?